Technical setup

 Not setting up your MX records could mean you won’t get any replies.

-Here’s how to set up your MX records for Google Workspace. ⬇️
+Here’s how to set up an MX record for Google Workspace. ⬇️

 Setting up MX Records for Google Workspace 📝